 Wayne Jurecki is the Vice President and Chief Operating Officer of Bell Ambulance.
 He has been with Bell for over 30 years and initially started doing data entry in the billing office.
 During his time at Bell he has worked in the Accounting, Human Resources, and Information Technology Departments.
 In 2003 he became Bell's Vice President and in 2011 became Chief Operating Officer.

-He has been involved with the American Ambulance Association since the early 1990s and has been very active in the Association for the last 15 years.
-He is currently a Director for Region 3 of the Association, a member of the Medicare Regulatory Committee and a frequent speaker at both the Reimbursement and Annual conferences.
+Wayne has been involved with the American Ambulance Association since the early 1990s and has been very active in the Association for the last 15 years.
+He served as a Director for Region 3 of the Association for six years, a member of the Medicare Regulatory Committee and a frequent speaker at both the Reimbursement and Annual conferences.
 As of January 2023, Wayne is the newest Secretary of the American Ambulance Association.

 Director of Operations

 Chris has been with Bell for over 20 years, and has been Director of Operations since March of 2008.

 He became an EMT in 1999 and a paramedic in 2004.
 His entire EMS career has been spent in Milwaukee, beginning with two years of full-time ambulance work, followed by various supervisory and management roles which led to his current position.
 In this capacity, Chris oversees all aspects of the operation of the company, from licensed ambulance personnel, maintenance of the fleet and facilities, to supplies and equipment.
 Chris enjoys working with other EMS leaders to further the interests of this unique industry.